 - 4.1.1.
-We recognise that a child who is abused or witnesses violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth. - 4.1.2.
+We recognise that a child who is abused or witnesses violence may feel helpless and humiliated, may blame themselves and find it difficult to develop and maintain a sense of self-worth. - 4.1.2.
 We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - 4.1.3.
 We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn. - 4.1.4.
 Our school will support all children by: - 4.1.4.1.
 Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying. - 4.1.4.2.
 Promoting a caring, safe and positive environment within the school. - 4.1.4.3.
 Responding sympathetically to any requests for time out to deal with distress and anxiety. - 4.1.4.4.
-Offering details of helplines, counselling or other avenues of external support. - 4.1.4.5.
+Offering details of pastoral support within school such as the school counsellor, chaplain, Peer Mentors, as well as signposting external avenues such as helplines, counselling or other opportunities for external support.
+Pupils are given a Pastoral Card with these details. - 4.1.4.5.
 Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - 4.1.4.6.
-Notifying Social Care as soon as there is a significant concern. - 4.1.4.7.
+Notifying the MASH as soon as there is a significant concern. - 4.1.4.7.
 Providing continuing support to a child about whom there have been concerns who leaves the school by ensuring that appropriate information is copied under confidential cover to the child's new setting and ensuring the school medical records are forwarded as a matter of priority. - 4.1.5.
 Children are taught to understand and manage risk through our person, social, health and economic (PHSEE) education and sex and relationship lessons and through all aspects of school life.
-This includes online safety:
+This includes online safety;

 4.2.
-Prevention / Protection
+Prevention/Protection

 - 4.2.1.
 We recognise that the school plays a significant part in the prevention of harm to our children by providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection. - 4.2.2.
-The school community will therefore: - 4.2.2.8.
-Work to establish and maintain an ethos where children feel secure, are encouraged to talk and are always listened to. - 4.2.2.9.
-Include regular consultation with children e.g. through safety questionnaires, participation in anti-bullying week, asking children to report whether they have had happy/sad lunchtimes/playtimes - 4.2.2.10.
-Ensure that all children know there is an adult in the school whom they can approach if they are worried or in difficulty. - 4.2.2.11.
-Include safeguarding across the curriculum, including PSHEE, opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
-In particular, this will include anti-bullying work, online-safety, road safety, pedestrian and cycle training.
-Also focussed work in Year 6 to prepare for transition to Secondary school and more personal safety/independent travel. - 4.2.2.12.
-Ensure all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.
+The school community will therefore: - 4.2.2.1.
+Work to establish and maintain an ethos where children feel secure, are encouraged to talk and are always listened to. - 4.2.2.2.
+Include regular consultation with children e.g. through safety questionnaires, participation in anti-bullying week, asking children to report whether they have had happy/sad lunchtimes/playtimes - 4.2.2.3.
+Ensure that all children know there is an adult in the school whom they can approach if they are worried or in difficulty.